-My Mom has made these for many years.
+My Mom has made these homemade crescent rolls for many years.
 They are so wonderful and loved by all of us, so much so that my sisters even requested them for their wedding receptions.
 Being the wonderful mother that she is, Mom made hundreds of rolls in the weeks and months before those special dates.
 That proves these rolls are a great freezer food!

 If you are not a bread maker, you can still make these crescent rolls.
 You owe it to yourself to try.
 The dough is easy to work with and doesn’t require much kneading.
 In fact, if you have a Kitchen Aid mixer like I do, put your bread hook on and you won’t have to do any additional kneading.
-The rolls look complicated but they really are simple to roll.
+The rolls look complicated but I promise they really are simple to roll.

 3/4 cup warm water